Free-Radical/cortexONE-Docs/docs/cortex1/v1/architecture/deployment-overview.md

    - Accessed only through the ModelGateway.
    - Receive only scrubbed content.

+4) Mobile Device (iOS/Android)
+   - Components:
+     - UI client only (e.g., Obsidian, or a dedicated mobile app).
+     - Optional offline cache of recent dashboards/summaries.
+   - Best practice:
+     - The phone should not be the system of record and should not host large indexes.
+     - It connects to a local “hub” machine running Cortex services (directly or via a secure tunnel/VPN).

 Network view (conceptual):

 - Local Machine (any of your devices):
   - Runs Orchestrator, Extractor, Tagger, PII Scrubber, Knowledge Store.
   - Optionally runs local LLMs (depending on hardware).
+  - Acts as the local “hub” for thin clients (desktop UI, mobile UI, email-client extensions).

 - Cloud LLM endpoints:
   - Called only via HTTPS.